andrewaclear/space-jet/README.md

 > by Andrew D'Amario © CSCB58 Project ~ April 2021

-space-jet is a sidescroller Assembly game written for the MIPS processor where you dodge astroids as you fly your jet through space.
+space-jet is a sidescroller Assembly game written for the MIPS processor.
+See how high of a scorce you can get as you fly through space dodging astroids!

 #### Game play setup walk through:
 https://www.youtube.com/embed/BgLWuG2kp5A